Onemind-Services-LLC/cloudmydc-docs/docs/Wordpress as a Service/WordPress Backups.md

 ## WordPress Backups

-Virtuozzo Application Platform for WordPress provides a fully automated backup solution (based on the **[Restic](https://cloudmydc.com/)** software) for all the supported topologies.
+CloudMyDc Application Platform for WordPress provides a fully automated backup solution (based on the **[Restic](https://cloudmydc.com/)** software) for all the supported topologies.
 The platform lets you set up the process based on your needs via a clear and intuitive user interface.

 :::tip Tip